fr33k3v1n0/CTF/EVENTS/TheCyberCooperative_CTF/web/leaky_site.md

 ![](../images/leaky_site1.png)

+<br/> <br>
-The source code of this chellence is very easy to understand. after visiting the website, we see this link. **https://thecybercoopctf-leaky-site.chals.io/index.php?resource=main_page** so the backend just take the resource(GET) parameter and include it  plus php extension as the file. i this point, i thing about local file inclusion and that is ok. let try to include
+The source code of this chellenge is very easy to understand. after visiting the website, we see this link. **https://thecybercoopctf-leaky-site.chals.io/index.php?resource=main_page** so the backend just take the resource(GET) parameter and include it  plus php extension as the file. at this point, i thing about local file inclusion and that is ok. let try to include
 # /etc/passwd
 - **payload**: ../../../../../../../../etc/passwd%00